 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-The Indiana State Hemophilia Insurance Program (ISHIP) is operated by the Indiana State Department of Health through its Division of HIV/STD.
-It provides insurance premium assistance through the Indiana Comprehensive Health Insurance Association (ICHIA) for eligible individuals with hemophilia and other related conditions.
+The Indiana State Hemophilia Insurance Program (ISHIP) is operated by the Indiana State Department of Health through its Division of HIV/STD/VH.
+It provides insurance premium assistance for eligible individuals with hemophilia and other related conditions through participating Indiana Qualified Health Plans.

-5. Health Care Coverage.
+- Health Care Coverage.
 The applicant must not be eligible for Medicare, Medicaid, or private insurance.
-If the applicant has, or has access to, any health insurance coverage (e.g., insurance coverage offered by an employer) but has chosen to decline the coverage, that applicant is not eligible for ISHIP unless one of the following conditions applies:
+If the applicant has, or has access to, any health insurance coverage (e.g., insurance coverage offered by an employer) but has chosen to decline the coverage, that applicant is not eligible for ISHIP.

 Below are answers to a series of commonly asked questions about the program, its benefits, and its limitations.